 - Revocation of access to residential facilities or other campus locations; and/or

-- Restrictions of use of College services and resources.
+- Restriction of use of University services and resources.

-Disciplinary Probation: Infraction(s) committed during the specified period of disciplinary probation are likely to result in suspension.Disciplinary probation may be general, encompassing adherence to all College policies, or it may be limited to particular types of conduct (e.g., alcohol and/or drug use).
-Exclusion from participation in privileges or co-curricular College activities may also be included in disciplinary probation.
+Disciplinary Probation: Infraction(s) committed during the specified period of disciplinary probation are likely to result in suspension.Disciplinary probation may be general, encompassing adherence to all University policies, or it may be limited to particular types of conduct (e.g., alcohol and/or drug use).
+Exclusion from participation in privileges or co-curricular University activities may also be included in disciplinary probation.

-Suspension: Exclusion from the College community, including classes and other privileges or activities as set forth in the notice, for a specified period of time.
+Suspension: Exclusion from the University community, including classes and other privileges or activities as set forth in the notice, for a specified period of time.
 Readmission is not automatic after the expiration of the suspension period, and conditions of readmission may be established.
-Suspension from the College is the standard sanction for all A-level infractions.
-Suspension supersedes student-initiated withdrawal from the College.
+Suspension from the University is the standard sanction for all A-level infractions.
+Suspension supersedes student-initiated withdrawal from the University and leave of absence.

 Expulsion: Termination of student status permanently or for an indefinite period.
-Expulsion supersedes student-initiated withdrawal from the College.
+Expulsion supersedes student-initiated withdrawal from the University and leave of absence.

-Group Sanctions: Sanctions may be issued to groups of individual students, including but not limited to residential living groups and student organizations, which are involved in or permit violations to occur in their residence area or elsewhere.
+Group Sanctions: Sanctions may be issued to groups of individual students, including but not limited to residential living groups and student organizations, that are involved in or permit violations to occur in their residence area or elsewhere.
 Examples of sanctions that may be imposed upon groups include restriction or suspension of visitation or other social privileges, restoration, and restitution.
 Additionally, campus privileges may be revoked, charters rescinded, and/or disciplinary sanctions imposed on individual group members.
-If an alleged violation is party-related, students allegedly involved may be placed on party probation by the Office of Residence Life.
+If an alleged violation is related to a party or other gathering, students involved and residents of the gathering location may be placed on party probation by the Office of Housing and Residence Life.